franciscosft/scanner-log/README.md

 - If you want to generate a report with different **server.log**, you can run: `java -jar scanner-log-0.0.1.jar /path/of/other/server.log`

 ![Application success execution](src/main/resources/execution-with-args.png)

+## Workspace configuration

+- Clone the project;
+- Import it on your IDE;
+- Execute: `mvn clean install`